Ariana Grande’s One Love Manchester Concert Highlights — See Best Moments

 Ariana announced the news on May 26, encouraging everyone to stay united.
 “Our response to this violence must be to come closer together, to help each other, to love more, to sing louder and to live more kindly and generously than we did before,” she said.
 “From the day we started putting the Dangerous Woman Tour together, I said that this show, more than anything else, was intended to be a safe space for my fans.
 A place for them to escape, to celebrate, to heal, to feel safe and to be themselves.
 This will not change that.”
 As expected, Ariana pulled out all the stops.

-From the powerful performances to the heartfelt tribute speeches, it certainly was an emotional experience for all.
+From the powerful performances to the heartfelt tribute speeches, it certainly was an emotional experience.
 The love could be felt, as fans cuddled close together and enjoy the power of music.

 2.)
 Niall Horan, 23, performed “Slow Hands” and the audience was elated from the moment he graced the stage with his charming smile.
 The ladies lost their minds when he told everyone how beautiful they were.
 He admitted, “I’m addicted to this place.
 When I saw you guys rally together last week, it was a sight to behold.
 We love you.
 We’re with you.”
 Niall then dedicated “This Town” to Manchester, and he sang with all of his heart and soul!

 3.)
-Ariana put on a brave face and greeted her adoring fans, putting on a brave performance of “Midnight Shadows” and “Break Free.”
+Ariana put on a brave face and greeted her adoring fans, putting on a heartfelt performance of “Be Alright” and “Break Free.”
 While talking to her crowd, she gushed, “we love you so much.”
 The singer looked happier than ever while spending time with the enthusiastic crowd.
 Ari even wore a sweet “One Love Manchester” sweatshirt, pairing it with fabulous black heels with her signature ponytail.
 So cute!

 4.)
 Little Mix wowed with their upbeat performance of “Wings.”
-Perrie Edwards, Jesy Nelson, Jade Thirlwall, and Leigh-Anne Pinnock dazzled with their powerful voices, before sharing a sweet message with everyone at the Old Trafford.
+Perrie Edwards, 23, Jesy Nelson, 25, Jade Thirlwall, 24, and Leigh-Anne Pinnock, 25, dazzled with their powerful voices, before sharing a sweet message with everyone at the Old Trafford.
 “We are so proud to be a part of this incredible day, thank you,” the ladies told the crowd.
 “We wrote this song in the hopes that it would empower people.”

 5.)
 The Black Eyed Peas had everyone singing along while performing “Where Is The Love.”
 Ari stepped in for Fergie and did an incredible job, as expected.
-Will.i.am, apl.de.ap and Taboo uplifted the audience with their sweet words.
+Will.i.am, 42, apl.de.ap, 42, and Taboo, 41, uplifted the audience with their sweet words.
 “Put your hands together in the name of love,” Will.i.am told the crowd.
 “If you’re about oneness, put one finger in the air,” he continued.
 Fans swayed back and forth, soaking up every moment.

 HollywoodLifers, did you enjoy Ariana Grande’s epic One Love Manchester concert?
 Tell us!